Archive for the 'Tim Lincecum' Category

 UPDATE: Not that it pertains to this post, but the Giants are down 5-2 in the 7th inning, and the three batters that just came to the plate (Belt, Torres and Crawford), and all three of them swung at the first pitch and flied out.
 Unbelievable.

 UPDATE, PART II: Well, Lincecum looks completely lost.
 The only question is how much longer can the Giants keep running him out there.
-I can understand Bochy letting him hit with the bases loaded in the bottom of the fourth, with the team about to be away for most of the next month, but Holy canada in levitra Christ, he walked out for the top of the fifth and just shit the bed completely.
+I can understand Bochy letting him hit with the bases loaded in the bottom of the fourth, with the team about to be away for most of the next month, but Holy Christ, he walked out for the top of the fifth and just shit the bed completely.
 What the hell?

 Sandoval isn't helping.
 2 for his last 25.
 Swinging at every pitch.
 Jeez.